boyanfan/dream-engine/docs/Transform.md

 **Fields:**

 - `Vector2 position`: The current position of the object.
+- `Vector2 size`: The size of the object in the world or local space.
 - `Vector2 scale`: The scaling factor on each axis.
 - `float rotation`: The rotation angle of the object.
 - `Vector2 anchor`: The anchor point used for pivoting transformations.